How to Sync Outlook Contacts to iPhone

 How to Sync Outlook contacts to iPhone

-Microsoft Outlook still holds a firm position in the top 3 email clients of 2023.
-The service is great for managing emails, calendars and contacts across a number of devices.
+Microsoft Outlook still holds a firm position in the top 3 email clients of 2024.
+The service is great for managing emails, calendars and contacts across multiple devices.

-If you have important contacts stored in Outlook, you may find that you need to access them on other devices which may or may not have access to your Outlook account.
-We created this article to guide you through the easiest and most efficient methods to access your Outlook contacts exactly where you need them.
+If you store important contacts in Outlook, you might need to access them on devices that may or may not have access to your Outlook account.
+This article provides simple and efficient methods to help you access your Outlook contacts wherever you need them.

 1. Sync contacts using the Outlook app on iPhone

-First of all, if you'd like to have access to your Outlook contacts on all your iOS devices (rather than only on your iPhone), ensure that iCloud is set to be your default account.
-To do this, on your iPhone, go to
+Before you start, if you want access to your Outlook contacts across all your iOS devices (not just your iPhone), ensure iCloud is set as your default account.
+To do this, on your iPhone, go to:

-Settings > Contacts > set the Default Account to 'iCloud'.
+Settings > Apps > Contacts > set the Default Account to iCloud.

-Here's how to sync Outlook contacts to your iPhone...
+How to sync Outlook contacts to your iPhone:

 1. Open the Outlook app on your iPhone.